alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 | `TabbedTextOut` | Writes a character string at a location, expanding tabs to specified values. |
 | `TextOut`       | Writes a character string at a location.                                     |

 One fluent wrapper design approach is to have one individual wrapper function for each API function above, plus maybe for some of these functions’ support functions.
-But that would be a whole lot of functions to define, and a whole lot of function names to memorize or look up.
+But that would be a whole lot of functions to define, and a whole lot of unfamiliar function names to memorize or look up.
 And so instead of e.g. a `.draw_ellipse` function that would call GDI’s `Ellipse`, and so on for each GDI drawing function, I chose to *pass the relevant API function as a first argument to a single general wrapper template*.

 This approach is best illustrated by `.simple_draw`, whose ~only reason for existence is to serve as a minimal, relatively simple code example: